Acquired Immunodeficiency Syndrome (AIDS) (cont.)

 What research is being done to find a cure for HIV?

 The search for a cure for HIV began as soon as the virus was identified.
 HIV is probably one of the most studied viruses in history.
 Scientists have a detailed knowledge of the virus' genes, proteins, and understand how it functions.
-In fact, the combinations of drugs that make up HAART therapy were chosen because they attack different parts of the virus life cycle, causing it to malfunction.
-However, HAART therapy is not a cure and the drugs must be taken for life.
+In fact, the combinations of drugs that make up ART therapy were chosen because they attack different parts of the virus life cycle, causing it to malfunction.
+However, ART is not a cure and the drugs must be taken for life.
 Even when viral levels are low, the virus is still present in the body.

 Where can a person find information about clinical trials for HIV and AIDS?